NDLANO/ndla-frontend/README.md

 ### Dependencies

-All dependencies are defined in `package.json` and are managed with npm.
-To initially install all dependencies and when the list dependency has changed, run `npm install`.
+All dependencies are defined in `package.json` and are managed with npm/yarn.
+To initially install all dependencies and when the list dependency has changed, run `yarn install`.

 ```
 $ yarn install